jsong1230/AIblog/content/post/2025-11-23-mastering-refactoring-techniques-boosting-your-code-quality-20251123152903.en.md

 date: '2025-11-23T15:29:28+09:00'
 description: Refactoring is an essential practice in software development that focuses on improving the structure and readability of existing code without altering its functionality.
-The term "리팩토링 기법" (refactorin...
+The term "refactoring techniqu...
 draft: false
 image: ''
 seo:
   description: Refactoring is an essential practice in software development that focuses
     on improving the structure and readability of existing code without altering its funct
-  keywords: 리팩토링 기법
+  keywords: Refactoring Techniques
 tags:
-- 리팩토링 기법
+- Refactoring Techniques
 - AI
 - Automation
 thumbnail: ''